Singapore–Johor Bahru Rapid Transit System (RTS Link)

 Opening End 2026

 The RTS Link is supported by co-located immigration facilities located at Woodlands North and Bukit Chagar.
 Passengers will clear customs of both countries at their point of departure before boarding the train.
+When completed, the line is expected to significantly improve cross-border connectivity between Singapore and Johor Bahru.

 Following delays incurred during the planning stage, the line is now expected to open by end-2026.
 The total project cost is estimated at RM10 billion (S$3.24 billion).

-RTS Link at a glance
+At a glance

 • Rapid transit system between Bukit Chagar (Johor Bahru, Malaysia) and Woodlands North (Singapore)